-The recommended approach to N fertilization scheduling consists of the following six steps.
+The recommended approach to N fertilization scheduling consists of the following six steps, which have been incorporated into the worksheet noted above.
 These steps should be repeated for each orchard block.

-- 1) Conduct a preseason (January) estimate of expected yield, based upon historic yield trends for each orchard, last year's yield, and grower experience. - 2) Estimate annual inputs of N in irrigation water, manures, composts, etc. - 3) Calculate preliminary fertilization rates and timings, and make first application of fertilizer in early- to mid-spring (Mid-May). - 4) Collect and analyze May leaf samples according to preceding instructions. - 5) Conduct in-season yield estimation (April May). - 6) Adjust fertilization strategy for remainder of year to reflect May leaf and yield estimates.
+- 1) Conduct a preseason (January) estimate of expected yield, based upon historic yield trends for each orchard, last year's yield, and grower experience. - 2) Estimate annual inputs of N in irrigation water, manures, composts, etc. - 3) Calculate preliminary fertilization rates and timings, and make first application of fertilizer in early- to mid-spring (March April). - 4) Collect and analyze April leaf samples according to preceding instructions. - 5) Conduct in-season yield estimation (April May). - 6) Adjust fertilization strategy for remainder of year to reflect April leaf and yield estimates.